 It can often be hard to see which fonts are most clear when and with such a wide selection to pick from this can often end up wasting precious time.
 Below is a list of fonts used for save the date cards that look just as good in print as they do on screen:

 As the wedding industry continues to rapidly expand there are more and more alternatives to save the date cards.
 These options can be more memorable, which increases the memory of the date but do expect that the more novel the ideal, the more it will cost.

 Before selecting an alternative option, it is essential to consider if you have the budget for this additional spend.

 Current quirky options that seem to go down well are puzzle pieces, bookmarks, keyrings and fridge magnets.

 Pinterest and Etsy are great websites to get more inspiration on ideas by merely searching ‘ alternative wedding save the dates'.

 The save the date is a glorified reminder, and as such, it is recommended to limit time spent on this stationery and last touches.
 Where possible, it is wise to match the save the date to your wedding theme by:

-If you want well-coordinated wedding stationery, it is recommended to use the same provider for the invitations and seating plan board and using colours and fonts consistently.
+If you want well-coordinated stationery and last touches, it is recommended to use the same provider for the invitations and seating plan board and using colours and fonts consistently.
 Do remember though, do not expect that everyone else will notice your attention to detail.

 A postal Save the Day will give your guests a visual reminder of your wedding day and will often be stored somewhere as a reminder.
 To make sure that they arrive: